 This is the book value (or the value reported in the accounting records) of these assets without consideration for accumulated depreciation.
 This amount should be reported in the notes to the financial statements, or may be supplied by the business/finance officer of the institution.

-What are allowances in Part C (Scholarship and Fellowships)?
+5) What are allowances in Part C (Scholarship and Fellowships)?

-Allowances are the portion of scholarships awarded to students that are used to pay institutional charges such as tuition and fees or room and board.
+Allowances are the portion of scholarships awarded to students that are used to pay institutional charges such as tuition and fees or food and housing.